Freedom in the World

 United Arab Emirates

-The government of the United Arab Emirates (UAE) continued to suppress dissent in 2014, restricting the use of social media and passing an expansive antiterrorism law that criminalizes criticism of the regime.
-The UAE also helped to challenge the regional spread of Islamist militancy by providing financial and military support to the Egyptian government and launching military strikes against Islamist militias in Libya.
+The government of the United Arab Emirates (UAE) continued to suppress dissent in 2015, restricting the use of social media and utilizing an expansive antiterrorism law that criminalizes criticism of the regime.
+Amid security concerns exacerbated by the ongoing conflicts in Syria, Libya, and Yemen, the UAE also retained a role in helping challenge the regional spread of Islamist militancy, providing support for the Egyptian government and participating in a Saudi Arabia–led coalition against antigovernment forces in Yemen.

 A. Electoral Process: 1 / 12

 In 2006, Sheikh Mohammed bin Rashid al-Maktoum succeeded his late brother as ruler of the emirate of Dubai and prime minister of the UAE.
 The 40-seat Federal National Council (FNC) serves as an advisory body, reviewing proposed laws and questioning federal government ministers.
 Half of its members are elected by an electoral college chosen by the seven rulers, while the government directly appoints the other 20 for two-year terms.
 The first elections to the FNC took place in 2006 with a 6,689-member electoral college.
-In the 2011 elections, only about 36,000 voters participated despite an expansion that allowed the participation of more than 129,000 members.
-The next FNC elections are scheduled for 2015.
+In the 2011 elections, only about 36,000 voters participated despite the expansion of the electoral college to more than 129,000 members.
+The third elections to the FNC took place in October 2015, and while the size of the new electoral college stood at more than 224,000 members—some thirty-four times higher than in 2006—voter turnout remained low, at 35 percent.
+Overseas voting was permitted for the first time.

 B. Political Pluralism and Participation: 2 / 16

 Political parties are banned in the UAE.
 The allocation of positions in the government is determined largely by tribal loyalties and economic power.
 Since 2011, the UAE has aggressively cracked down on suspected members of the Association for Reform and Guidance, or Al-Islah—a group formed in 1974 to peacefully advocate for democratic reform—accusing them of being foreign agents of the Muslim Brotherhood intent on overthrowing the government.
-In a mass trial widely criticized for violating international standards, 94 defendants—including human rights activists, academics, and students—faced such an accusation in 2013.
-The so-called UAE 94 trial resulted in the convictions of 69 defendants, who received prison terms ranging from 7 to 15 years; the remaining 25 were acquitted.
+The government officially declared the Muslim Brotherhood a terrorist organization in 2014.
+Dozens of activists, civil society leaders, academics, and students remained behind bars in 2015, facing or having been indicted on the charge of attempting to overthrow the government.
+Those defendants who were convicted in the so-called UAE 94 mass trial in 2013 remained in prison in 2015.
+In December, one of the defendants who had been convicted in absentia was forcibly returned from Indonesia to the UAE.
+Separately, six Libyan nationals who had been detained for alleged links to the Muslim Brotherhood in 2014 remained in prison without charge or access to legal counsel; others who had been temporarily detained with them have made allegations of torture in custody.

 C. Functioning of Government: 2 / 12